swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 you will see that `testfile` is gone.

-## Changing Directories

-Now, let's move to a different directory.
-The command `cd` (change directory) is used to move around.
-Let's move into the `boot-camps` directory.
-Enter the following command:

-    cd boot-camps

-Use the `ls` command to see what is inside this directory.
-This directory contains all of the material for this boot camp.
-Now move to the directory containing the data for the shell tutorial:

-    cd shell

-Now use the `ls` command to see what is inside this directory.
-You will see that there is an entry which is green.
-This means that this is an executable.
-If you use `ls -F` you will see that this file ends with a star.

-If you enter the `cd` command by itself, you will return to the home directory.
-Try this, and then navigate back to the `shell` directory.

 ## Experimental Data Files

 Let's download a small set of sample data files to use in some of our